vlonje20/dev-init-app/Installation/jenkins-installation.md

 sudo service jenkins restart
 ```
 ##
-If you are using UFW (Uncomplicated Firewall) on Ubuntu, you can allow incoming
+If you are using UFW (Uncomplicated Firewall) on Ubuntu, you can allow incoming <br>
 connections to the port with the following command:
 ```
 sudo ufw allow 8081